andgineer/TRegExpr/docs/regexp_syntax.rst

 The `modifier /x <regexp_syntax.html#modifier_x>`__ itself needs a little more explanation.
-It tells the TRegExpr to ignore whitespace that is neither backslashed nor within a character class.
-You can use this to break up your regular expression into (slightly) more readable parts.
+It tells the TRegExpr to ignore whitespace that is neither backslashed nor within a character class. you can use this to break up your regular expression into (slightly) more readable parts.
 The ``#`` character is also treated as a metacharacter introducing a comment, for example: